 - Evaluate the patient’s condition and prescribe long-term optimal management, including knowing when and how to treat and when to consult with colleagues at an established PAH center

-It is the policy of Washington University School of Medicine in St. Louis, Continuing Medical Education, that planners, faculty and other persons who may influence content of this CME activity disclose all relevant financial relationships with commercial interests in order for CME staff to identify and resolve any potential conflicts of interest prior to the educational activity.
-Faculty must also disclose any planned discussion of off-label/unapproved uses of drugs or devices during their presentation.
+It is the policy of Washington University School of Medicine in St. Louis, that planners, faculty and other persons who may influence content of this CME activity disclose all relevant financial relationships with commercial interests in order for CME staff to identify and resolve any potential conflicts of interest prior to the educational activity.
+Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation.
 Detailed disclosures will be made in activity handout materials.

 These programs, administered within ACCME guidelines and according to the specifications outlined, are offered at no cost to pulmonologists, cardiologists, rheumatologists, internists, and primary care physicians, as well as nurses, physician assistants, and other allied health professionals who help care for patients with PH.